JosefNemec/Playnite/doc/tutorials/themes/usingDesigner.md

 > [!WARNING]
 > Due to way Playnite resolves paths to theme files (like images), it is necessary to open theme sln file via the file itself.
 If you open Blend first and then use it to open the theme sln, some parts of live preview might not work properly.
 This will be fixed in future Playnite updates.

-First thing after creating new theme, open `theme.yaml` file and change manifest fields if you need to (you probably will need to change Author at least).
-For more information about available manifest fields see [this page](manifestFile.md).
+As a first thing after creating new theme, open `theme.yaml` file and change manifest fields if you need to (you will probably need to change Author at least).
+For more information about available manifest fields see [manifest file page](manifestFile.md).

 ### Files

 Themes consist of several `.xaml` files.
-Each view, panel or specific control usually have their own xaml file.
+Each view, panel or specific control usually has their own xaml file.
 Commonly used resources like colors and brushes that affect all controls are generally defined in `Constants.xaml`.

 ### Live preview